pythonarcade/arcade/doc/programming_guide/sound.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Arcade's functions for :ref:`sound-basics-stopping` call methods on the passed pyglet :py:class:`~pyglet.media.player.Player`.
-This section covers how as an introduction to using the player object directly.
+You can use the same methods for finer control, such as pausing and resuming playback.

 Pausing
 """""""